Dürer, Munch, Miró -

 From 27 January 2023

 The 20th anniversary of the ALBERTINA Museum’s reopening is to be marked by a grandiose pair of exhibitions featuring printed graphics from the past six centuries.
-Ever since Duke Albert of Saxe-Teschen founded Albertina-Collection over 200 years ago, collecting has involved a consistently strong focus on the contemporary art of each successive era—as demonstrated by the first of these two exhibitions, The Print: Dürer to Picasso.
+Ever since Duke Albert of Saxe-Teschen founded Albertina-Collection over 200 years ago, collecting has involved a consistently strong focus on the contemporary art of each successive era—as demonstrated by the first of these two exhibitions, Dürer, Munch, Miró - The Great Masters of Printmaking.

 The development of techniques by which to produce graphic prints numbers among the greatest artistic achievements of the Late Middle Ages.
 Such techniques soon attained a status equal to and even exceeding that of painting in the oeuvres of artists such as Martin Schongauer and Albrecht Dürer.